NxPKG/khulnasoft-docs/content/ruleset-engine/reference/phases-list.md

 ## Network layer

-Network-layer phases apply to packets received on the Cloudflare global network.
+Network-layer phases apply to packets received on the Khulnasoft global network.

 {{<table-wrap>}}